In a fact-challenged era, will public access to federal data be the next casualty?

 Within minutes, the team was downloading a crime victimization survey from the Bureau of Justice Statistics.
 They scoured the Bureau of Alcohol, Tobacco, Firearms and Explosives, gathering data on retail gun sales.
 They preserved mortality records from the Centers for Disease Control and Prevention, which includes a field for deaths caused by firearms.

-Wintemute said he could imagine a scenario where either Congress or the White House ordered that data stricken.
-“I don’t think the CDC would do that of their own volition, but they might be directed to,” said Wintemute, whose team in a single day archived all the key federal records they deemed vulnerable.
-They are now stored on a secure server at UC Davis.

-Another concern of data users is that a Trump-led federal government won’t continue to collect information as in the past.
+Another concern of data users is that a Trump-led federal government won’t continue to collect information.

 How Trump may approach access to federal data is not entirely known, but one upcoming appointment will provide a signal.
 In coming weeks, the administration will appoint a director to the Office of Information and Regulatory Affairs.
 That is a powerful but little-known agency — part of the Office of Management and Budget — charged with guiding federal policy on information technology, information policy, privacy and statistics.